 Alteration (Structural) - Any change or repair which would tend to prolong the life of the supporting members of a building or structure, such as alteration of bearing walls, foundation, columns, beams or girders.
-In addition, any change in the external dimensions of the building shall be considered a structural alteration.

 Apartment - Any building or portion thereof used for or containing three or more dwelling units.